team-mayes/md_utils/README.rst

 lammps_proc_data
   From lammps dump file(s), finds key distance, such as the hydroxyl OH distance on the protonatable residue (when protonated).
 This script assumes we care about one protonatable residue in a simulation with a PBC.

+pdb_edit
+  Creates a new version of a pdb file applying options such as renumbering molecules.

 For RAPTOR or EVBFit/RMDFit: